Constitution and Bylaws

-Section 2.
-As soon as possible after first convening, and thereafter annually, the Senate shall elect from among its members a Chair, a Chair-Elect, a Secretary, a Publicity Officer, and such other officers as shall be provided for in the Bylaws.
+The Senate shall elect annually from among its members a Chair, a Chair-Elect, a Secretary, a Publicity Officer, and such other officers as shall be provided for in the Bylaws.
 The Senate shall have the power to determine election procedures for these offices, to fill vacancies, and to resolve questions of eligibility.
 In the event of a permanent vacancy in any of the offices, an election shall be held at the next Senate meeting to fill the vacancy.

 ARTICLE IV.
 JURISDICTION, DUTIES, AND POWERS

 Section 1.
 Academic Governance and the Interests of Baylor University

 The Faculty Senate shall provide a forum for the full and free discussion of all matters affecting Baylor University, and it shall have the power to consult with any individual faculty member about such matters whether or not they are members of the Senate.
 The Senate shall seek to express collective faculty judgment, as appropriate, on such matters as it deems significant.
 In all deliberation and action, the Senate shall seek effective faculty participation in the formation of University policy, especially as that policy bears on academic governance of the University.

 The Senate shall have the power to review and evaluate educational policies and practices of the University and may make recommendations concerning them to any individual, faculty, or group within the University.
 It may provide for appropriate faculty discussion of any educational policy or practice.
 It may advise and consult with the chief administrative officers and inform them of faculty opinions about such matters.
 It shall facilitate and encourage communication within the University, among the academic units and reciprocally among faculty, students, and administration.